Impelon/Disenchanter/README.md

 # Disenchanter
-A small Mod for MinecraftForge essentially adding a block to disenchant items.
+A small mod for MinecraftForge essentially adding a block to disenchant items.